italobarrosme/frieren/README.md

-# this project aims to study astra and manipulate csv spreadsheets
+# this project aims to study astro and manipulate csv spreadsheets